hannahilea/hannahilea.github.io/blog/site-structure/src.md

 ```
 where the index contains no little specialized content except a description of the project, and the content of the sketch lives in `sketch.js`.

-This structure has made it trivially easy to transfer javascript sketches to this site from sandbox environments like the <a class="impersonal" href="https://editor.p5js.org/">p5.js</a> editor.
+This structure has made it trivially easy to transfer javascript sketches to this site from sandbox environments like the [`p5.js`](https://editor.p5js.org/) editor.

 ## Site hosting and deployment

-I build, host, and deploy the site using <a class="impersonal" href="https://pages.github.com/">GitHub Pages</a>.
+I build, host, and deploy the site using [GitHub Pages](https://pages.github.com/).
 Thanks, GitHub!
 You can look at the [GitHub Action](https://github.com/hannahilea/hannahilea.github.io/blob/main/.github/workflows/static.yml) I use to deploy, but there is nothing custom or personal about it.

 ## Adding new content